dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ![](./images/216_Schematic_Sheet.png)

-And you can edit the blue text when you selected in the text attributes or double clicked it.
+And you can edit the blue text when you've selected the text attributes or double clicked it.

 The bottom right zone can be selected and dragged or the frame can be dragged and deleted.

-When you selected the bottom right zone, you can edit the sheet attributes:
+When you've selected the bottom right zone, you can edit the sheet attributes:
 ![](./images/215_Schematic_SheetSetting_Attributes.png)

 ### Line

 In the Schematic editor, you can draw a line with any direction.
-Its attributes you can change as below image:
+You can change its attribute as in the image below:

 ![](./images/233_Schematic_DrawingTools_Line.gif)